Skip to Main Content

 Choosing the right shoe for orthotics

-• The shoes you wear with your orthotics are just as important as the orthotic itself.
-The proper shoes allow orthotics to work the way that they should.
-Always bring your orthotics with you when you shop for shoes.
+• The shoes your child wears with your orthotics are just as important as the orthosis itself.
+The proper shoes allow orthotics to work as they should.
+Always bring your child’s orthotics with you when you shop for shoes.

 • Lace-up shoes, such as walking or running shoes, usually work best.
 These types of shoes come in a variety of sizes and widths to help accommodate orthotics.